awslabs/amazon-qldb-shell/DESIGN.md

 ## About

 This is the specification of the QLDB Shell containing all features, commands, and options.
+Note that this is not yet completely implemented and is a work-progress-subject to change.
+As features become reality, this content will become the user guide.

 ## Tenets